The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Convergence and validation tests

-In Figure~\ref{fig:clustering_snaps} we consider the numerical convergence of clustering predictions at $z=0$, measured in terms of the projected two-dimensional two-point correlation function.
+In Figure~\ref{fig:clustering_snaps} we consider the numerical convergence of clustering predictions at $z=0$, measured in terms of the projected two-point correlation function in redshift space (in Section~\ref{sec:clustering} we describe the procedure used to calculate these projected correlation functions).
 We include all galaxies with stellar mass above $\mathrm{10^{10}\,M_{\odot}}$.
-Comparing to our highest resolution result, we find convergence to percent level for $r_{\rm p} \ge 400\,{\rm kpc}$ at $2160^3$ `level-2' resolution.
-On smaller scales, clustering in the level-2 case gets progressively stronger than in level-1, although the difference is still only $10\%$ by the remarkably small scale of $50\,{\rm kpc}$.
-Since this is deep in the one-halo regime of clustering, it reflects the fact that the distribution of satellites around host galaxies is slightly more concentrated in the lower resolution simulation.
-In contrast, the low resolution level-3 run shows a systematic underprediction of the clustering strength which is about 2-3 percent in the two-halo regime beyond $3\,{\rm Mpc}$, growing to nearly 10 percent at edge of the one-halo regime at $r_p \sim 700\,{\rm kpc}$ before a steepening towards small scale.
-This suggests an underprediction of the number of total number of satellites together with further increased concentration of the satellite distribution.
+Comparing to our highest resolution result, we find convergence to better than the 1-2 percent level for $r_{\rm p} \ge 400\,{\rm kpc}$ at $2160^3$ `level-2' resolution.
+On smaller scales, clustering in the level-2 case gets progressively stronger than in level-1, although the difference is still only $5$ percent by the remarkably small scale of $20\,{\rm kpc}$.
+Since this is deep in the one-halo regime of clustering, it reflects the fact that the distribution of satellites around host galaxies reproduces extremely well, being only slightly more concentrated in the lower resolution simulation.
+In contrast, the low resolution level-3 run shows a systematic underprediction of the clustering strength which is about 4-5 percent in the two-halo regime beyond $3\,{\rm Mpc}$, growing to nearly 10 percent at edge of the one-halo regime at $r_{\rm p} \sim 700\,{\rm kpc}$ before yet larger differences appear at smaller scale.
+This suggests an underprediction of the total number of satellites, together with further increased concentration of the satellite distribution.
 The relatively small offsets of the dashed lines from the solid lines in the bottom panel show that all these systematic trends are substantially larger than `cosmic variance' scatter between realisations.
 Nevertheless, it is interesting to see that on larger scales (in the two-halo regime) averaging the A and B realisations clearly produces a substantially smoother result than expected just from the improvement in statistics, thus demonstrating the value of using paired simulations.
-To compute projected correlation functions we used the Corrfunc code \citep{corrfunc}.